cdeterman/gpuR/README.md

 devtools::install_github("cdeterman/gpuR")
 ```

+Once all these things are set you should be able to install the package
+and begin using your GPU :)

 # Things to Do
 1. Obviously more vector functions and matrix implementations
+2. My resources limit how much I can test (e.g. OS, GPU vendors).
+Would
+appreciate any feedback on how the installation and use fairs with other
+platforms and GPUs.
 2. Would love any suggestions :) (submit in the issues)